 Lets recap the 5 Tips to Prepare for Your December Daily Project to be a success.
 1) Don’t get caught up in the rules; 2) Start with a plan; 3) Include your family; 4) Make time to write down your stories in the moment; and 5) Don’t stress, just relax.

 With these tips I know we both can be successful at completing our December Daily project.
-I will be documenting my December Daily journey each week in December and will post a final wrap-up in January.
+I will post a final wrap-up in January for you to see my finished project.
 So now it’s time to get started!